 Today, Feathers UI beta.1 is now officially available on Haxelib.
-This is the latest of multiple preview builds that are planned before the first stable release in 2021.
+This is the latest of multiple preview builds that are planned before the first stable release in early 2022.
 We've now made it past the alpha stage, which means that the core framework architecture has settled down, and breaking changes are much less likely to happen.
 Developers who don't mind a few rough edges here and there should consider Feathers UI ready for starting development on new projects!

 Feathers UI is an open source framework of user interface components for creative, cross-platform projects.
 Using the Haxe programming language, Feathers UI is built on OpenFL — a user-friendly library for rendering, input, networking, and more.
 Deploy native apps to iOS, Android, Windows, macOS, Linux (and even publish your project to the web!) using the same Haxe codebase.

 🚨 Please note that this is a beta version of Feathers UI.
 Some components and features may still be missing, and occasional bugs should be expected.